-• If the risks and rewards of ownership of the financial asset are transferred substantially, (as in the case of unconditional sales, sales of financial assets under an agreement to repurchase them at their fair value at the date of repurchase, sale of financial assets with a purchased call option or written put option that is deeply out of the money, securitisation of assets in which the transferor does not retain a subordinated debt or grant any credit enhancement to new holders, inter alia), the transferred financial asset is derecognised in the consolidated statement of financial position and any right or obligation retained or created in the transfer is recognised simultaneously.
+If the risks and rewards of ownership of the financial asset are transferred substantially, (as in the case of unconditional sales, sales of financial assets under an agreement to repurchase them at their fair value at the date of repurchase, sale of financial assets with a purchased call option or written put option that is deeply out of the money, securitisation of assets in which the transferor does not retain a subordinated debt or grant any credit enhancement to new holders, inter alia), the transferred financial asset is derecognised in the consolidated statement of financial position and any right or obligation retained or created in the transfer is recognised simultaneously.

-- If the risks and rewards inherent to ownership of the transferred financial asset are substantially retained (such as in the case of financial assets sold under an agreement to repurchase them at a fixed price or at the sale price plus a lender's return, the securities loan agreements in which the borrower is under the obligation to return these securities or similar assets or other similar situations) they are not derecognised in the consolidated statement of financial position and continue to be measured using the same criteria used prior to the transfer and the following are recognised: - An associated financial liability for an amount equal to that of the consideration received, which is measured subsequently at amortised cost, unless the requirements are met for classifying it as other liabilities at fair value through profit or loss. - Income from the transferred financial asset that is not derecognised and any expense incurred on the new financial liability without being offset. - If all the risks and rewards associated with the transferred financial assets are neither substantially transferred nor retained (i.e. sale of a financial asset with a call option acquired or put option written in or outside the market, securitisation in which the transferor retains a subordinated debt or other type of credit enhancement for a portion of the transferred asset, and other similar cases) a distinction is made between: - If the transferor does not retain control of the transferred financial asset, it is derecognised from the consolidated statement of financial position and any right or obligation retained or created in the transfer is recognised. - If the transferor retains control of the transferred financial asset, it continues to recognise the asset in the consolidated statement of financial position for an amount equal to its exposure to changes in value and recognises a financial liability associated with the transferred asset.
+- If the risks and rewards inherent to ownership of the transferred financial asset are substantially retained (such as in the case of financial assets sold under an agreement to repurchase them at a fixed price or at the sale price plus a lender's return, the securities loan agreements in which the borrower is under the obligation to return these securities or similar assets or other similar situations) they are not derecognised in the consolidated statement of financial position and continue to be measured using the same criteria used prior to the transfer and the following are recognised: - An associated financial liability for an amount equal to that of the consideration received, which is measured subsequently at amortised cost, unless the requirements are met for classifying it as other liabilities at fair value through profit or loss. - Income from the transferred financial asset that is not derecognised and any expense incurred on the new financial liability without being offset. - If all the risks and rewards associated with the transferred • In the case of fair value hedges, the differences arising in the financial assets are neither substantially transferred nor fair value of the derivatives and hedged instrument retained (i.e. sale of a financial asset with a call option attributable to the hedged risk, are recognised directly under acquired or put option written in or outside the market, Gains or losses from hedge accounting, net on the securitisation in which the transferor retains a subordinated consolidated income statement; using as a balancing entry debt or other type of credit enhancement for a portion of the the headings of the consolidated statements of financial transferred asset, and other similar cases) a distinction is position where the hedging item is recognised (Derivatives made between[.] hedge accounting) or the hedged item, where applicable.
+Almost all of the hedges made by the Andbank Group are If the transferor does not retain control of the interest rate hedges for which their valuation differences are recognised under Interest income or Income expenses in the transferred financial asset, it is derecognised from the consolidated statement of financial position and any consolidated income statement. - right or obligation retained or created in the transfer is recognised. - If the transferor retains control of the transferred financial asset, it continues to recognise the asset in the consolidated statement of financial position for an amount equal to its exposure to changes in value and recognises a financial liability associated with the transferred asset.
 The net amount of the transferred asset and the associated liability is the amortised cost of the rights and obligations retained, if the asset is measured at amortised cost; or the fair value of the rights and obligations retained, if the transferred asset is measured at fair value.